Elinor Florence, Author

 This was the setting for Bird’s Eye View, and I was invited to speak at the Victory in Europe Day anniversary, May 2022.

-For Remembrance Day 2019, I visited Windermere Elementary School and spoke to the student body, Grades One to Seven, about Children on the Home Front.
+For Remembrance Day 2019, I visited Windermere Elementary School and spoke to the students about Children on the Home Front.

-At the Christmas Craft Sale in Invermere, B.C. in December 2018, my granddaughter Nora, aged 5, sold her handmade bookmarks and gift tags at my signing table.
-It was so nice to have her company!
+At the Christmas Craft Sale in Invermere, B.C. in December 2018, my granddaughter Nora, aged 5, sold her handmade bookmarks at my table.

 I made a return visit to the Calgary Association of Lifelong Learners in October 2018.
 Here I am with one of the organizers, Pat Hogan.